TuringLang/docs/markdown/2_LogisticRegression.md

 # We need a logistic function, which is provided by StatsFuns.
 using StatsFuns: logistic

+# Functionality for splitting and normalizing the data
+using MLDataUtils: shuffleobs, stratifiedobs, rescale!

 # Set a seed for reproducibility.
 using Random
 Random.seed!(0);